 Artists and Designers Networking Guide: Part 3 in this series tells how important it is to continue being in contact.
 Too many of us don’t do it.
 Jump to the other posts about networking:

 - Part 4: How Gratitude Maintains Connection

 If we know that opening your message, there will be something useful, kind, or positive of course that will be something I’ll want to read!
-If when I see you on the street, I know that I’ll be greeted with a smile and generous words, then of course I’ll be happy to say hello!
-You might ask what’s in it for you?
+If when I see you on the street, I know that I’ll be greeted with a smile and generous words, then, of course, I’ll be happy to say hello!
+You might ask what’s in it for you.
 What if you say positive affirmations and don’t receive the response you hoped for?
-Personally, I’d rather know that I made an attempt at being giving.
+I’d rather know that I attempted to be giving.
 Other people may not want what I have to offer and that is okay!
 You have a lot to offer for those kindred spirits who want to receive what you have.

 “Don’t use words too big for the subject.
 Don’t say infinitely when you mean very; otherwise you’ll have no word left when you want to talk about something really infinite.”
 C.S.
 Lewis

 This is a key skill that we often don’t use to our advantage.
 When reading articles on job searching, have you noticed the inevitable quote about the job seeker who applied to 200 jobs a day and didn’t receive a single interview or job?
 One could guess that this person wouldn’t have time to follow up on every job lead.
 Asking a week or two later about the status of that application makes a difference.
 Even if you did get an interview and didn’t get the job, have you ever thought to contact them and ask them how their new hire is doing?
 If the answer is fantastic, they might still be expanding and you could now add yourself to be next on their list.
 If the answer is not as much, you could be the one they ask for next.